Aberdeen Golf and Country Club

 8251 Aberdeen Drive, Boynton Beach, Florida 33472

-On the Southeastern Florida Coast, Aberdeen Golf and Country Club Has Mediterranean-Style 55+ Single Family Homes, Town Homes and Condos Set Along Fairways and Waterways
+On the Southeastern Florida Coast, Lush Aberdeen Golf and Country Club Has a Handful of 55+ Neighborhoods, a Golf Course, a Large Clubhouse and Waterways

 The highlight of Aberdeen is its championship, Desmond Muirhead-designed golf course that has been named one of the most challenging courses in Florida.
 The 40,000 square foot clubhouse has casual and formal dining, a full service bar, a 23,000 square foot aquatics and fitness center with three swimming pools, including a serenity pool, and plenty of club events and activities.
 Outside, 15 tennis courts with stadium seating await.